Christmas

 (Image credit: Ward & Co/Jonathan Bond Photography)

-When considering how to set the perfect Christmas table, it is the place setting for each of the diners that comes next, as well as the addition of candlesticks (here from the Muse Design collection) for the table center.
-In gold, the candlesticks continue the color theme, with white candles to complement the tablecloth.
+When considering how to set a Christmas table, the place setting for each of the diners comes next, as well as the addition of candlesticks for the centerpiece.
+Here, gold candlesticks continue the color theme, with white candles to complement the tablecloth.
 They’re slim enough to avoid obscuring views across the table.

-Use a placemat at each setting (these are from Posh Trading Company) and on top, layer a plate and set the cutlery to either side.
-Again, it’s gold here to continue the tablescape’s combination.
+Use a placemat at each setting and on top, layer a plate and set the cutlery to either side.
+Again, it’s gold here to continue the tablescape’s combination, but the same effect can be created with any color palette.

-Set glassware for each diner, too, including a glass for water as well as the number of different wine glasses required.
+Don't forget to set glassware for each diner, too, including a glass for water as well as the number of different options for wine or your drink of choice.

 (Image credit: Ward & Co/Jonathan Bond Photography)